-To transmit these secrets securely to a recipient without requiring an out-of-band communication channel, the diversified transmission key pk_d is used to encrypt them.
-The recipient's possession of the associated incoming viewing key ivk is used to reconstruct the original note and memo field.
+To transmit these secrets securely to a recipient without requiring an out-of-band communication channel, the diversified transmission key pkd is used to encrypt them.
+The recipient's possession of the associated KASapling private key ivk is used to reconstruct the original note and memo field.